-There is also a dependence on the provider choices in assigning the bandwidth to the users.
-In fact, it should be noted that, besides the price, also the threshold value affects the revenue: both the maximising price and the maximum achievable revenue change if the operator adopts a different threshold θ .
+the revenue: both the maximising price and the maximum achievable revenue change if the operator adopts a different threshold θ .
 The value of the threshold represents a measure of the QoS given to the users: in general $u(g_i)$ increases for decreasing θ , even though different users experience different qualities.
 Hence, the price and the rate allocation strategy should be carefully planned, possibly with a joint analysis.

-Figure 1(b) seems to suggest that, when the price is low, the usage-based pricing is less sensitive to the rate allocation parameter.
+Fig. 3 seems to suggest that when the price is low, the usage-based pricing is less sensitive to the rate allocation parameter.
 In fact, a low p encourages the users to enter the system, so that the whole capacity is allocated.
 Thus, the revenue increases proportionally to k.
-However, note that the maxima of the curves, that are the interesting points for the provider, are placed differently for different θ .
+However, note that the maxima of the curves that are the interesting points for the provider, are placed differently for different θ .
 This means that the effect of the low price is to attract users into the system, with no or small consideration about the intrinsic QoS.
 With higher price, also the grade of service becomes important, and the highest value of the revenue is determined by both acceptable price and suitable rate assignment.